Read more about the article Malacca – Malaysia

 Malaysia, although a Muslim country, is absolutely open-minded, friendly and respectful.
 A proper westernised country where the only time you will know you are in a Muslim country is when you hear the call to prayer over the loud speakers of the minaret mosques.
 Here religion is a fusion of cultures, and each respect the others on their beliefs.
 Mosques, Catholic churches, Hindu, Buddhist, Chinese temples or synagogues coexists together and are a major reason for the success and great development of Malaysia.

 It’s incredible to think how the city was only founded in 1857 as a small centre for the Chinese, Malay and Sumatrans tin miners.
 Destroyed several times in wars, suffering from fires, floodings and diseases, but was always rebuilt until it was made the capital of the British colony in 1880, moving it from Selangor and growing non-stop from this point.
-All the grand colonial structures date from these days, quite a wealthy city originally fueled by the tin production and more greatly, the rubber industry in the 20th century.
+All the grand colonial structures date from these days, quite a wealthy city originally fuelled by the tin production and more greatly, the rubber industry in the 20th century.
 But a country rich in gas and petrol reserves, precious minerals, plantations among a strategical location translated in becoming a super-power for finance, insurance, business, tech, education, transport and tourism.
 Did you know it is the 7th most visited city in the world as it stands today?

 (more…)